 Rice is one of those foods that are simple yet versatile.
 You can make white rice to serve with some curry, and it can even be the main dish, making some delicious chicken fried rice.
 But what happens when it comes to people who have diabetes?
 Simple white rice might not be the best option because of it’s high glycaemic index.
 But what about basmati rice?

-Basmati rice, especially wholegrain, has the lowest GI of all rice at 48.
-Basmati rice also has a higher amount of soluble fiber and magnesium, making it an excellent suggestion for people with diabetes.
+Basmati rice, especially wholegrain (brown), is an excellent choice for people with diabetes.
+It has the lowest GI of all rice at 48.
+Basmati rice also has a higher amount of soluble fiber and magnesium, making it safe for diabetics.

 A balanced diet is extremely important if we want to stay healthy, especially for those who are dealing with diabetes.
 Basmati rice is a healthful addition to any type of diet, including a meal plan for people with diabetes.